Revenue-Optimal Pricing for Budget-Constrained Buyers in Data Markets: Overview of Our Results

-\paragraph{Compatibility with \emph{Supply-Aware} CE (SACE)} Recall that in rivalrous markets with quasi-linear utilities, every competitive equilibrium (CE) is also revenue-optimal.
+Recall that in rivalrous markets with quasi-linear utilities, every competitive equilibrium (CE) is also revenue-optimal.
 However, as shown in \cref{ex:inapprox_n_ce_se}, there exist instances in the non-rivalrous setting where no CE is revenue-optimal, illustrating a fundamental incompatibility between CE and revenue optimality (or SE) in such markets.

 This raises a natural question: can we define a relaxation of CE that remains compatible with an SE?
 We answer this in the affirmative by introducing the notion of a supply-aware competitive equilibrium (SACE).
 In a SACE, each buyer selects an optimal bundle subject to both her budget constraint and the supply constraints on the number of data records available per dataset.
 Every CE is a supply aware CE, though the converse need not hold.
 The concept of supply-aware equilibria has been explored in different contexts.
 For instance, \cite{ConitzerKPSSSW22} and \cite{ChenKK24} consider it in the context of auctions, while \cite{MehtaS13} investigates it in \emph{market games} where buyers strategically report their utility functions to improve their outcomes.
-In \cref{sec:supply_aware_ce}, we establish that in data markets with quasi-linear utilities, there always exists a revenue-optimal solution (i.e., an SE) that is also a supply-aware CE.
+In \cref{sec:market-clear}, we establish that in data markets with quasi-linear utilities, there always exists a revenue-optimal solution (i.e., an SE) that is also a supply-aware CE.
 Moreover, we present a polynomial-time procedure that transforms any approximate SE into a supply-aware CE without any loss in revenue.
 This implies that a $(1 - 1/e)^{-1}$-approximate SE that is simultaneously a supply-aware CE can be computed in polynomial time.
-We further extend this result to settings with non-linear pricing.
-Detailed proofs and algorithmic guarantees are provided in \cref{sec:supply_aware_ce}.
+Detailed proofs and algorithmic guarantees are provided in \cref{sec:market-clear}.